-The In Conversation Series is a family-led initiative developed by Positive Pathways in collaboration with the Inclusive Living Network and supported by Genio.
+The In Conversation Series is a family-led initiative developed by Positive Pathways in collaboration with members of the Inclusive Living Network.
 This series provides space to learn, to come together, to talk, to listen and to share knowledge and experiences.
 It's made for parents, siblings, relatives, friends and advocates supporting a loved one with an intellectual disability, who are on new pathways.
 This could be a transition from school, a move into employment, setting up a micro-business, self-directing with a personalised budget, or moving into their own home.
 Watch Molly introducing the In Conversation Series.

-If you want to join the Webinars and get access to the Online Session, just contact Molly and you will be provided with everything needed.
+If you want to join the Webinars and get access to the Online Session, please register now.
+Please note: There is a fee to access the series.
+This may be covered by a bursary or your service provider.
+For more information and to register, please contact Molly and you will be provided with everything needed.

 Join the live webinars to meet with families who are on their path to create an inclusive life and individual support for their loved one.
 Learn together and support each other by sharing stories, experiences and resources.
 Add your voice to the Series and be part of influencing change in Ireland.

 The Peer Support Webinars are a safe and welcoming space for families to discuss key topics about creating an inclusive life for a loved one with a disability.
 In smaller groups you can share your lived experience, ask questions and learn from each other with the support of a family facilitator.
 The webinars will take place online via zoom.
 If you have registered for the In Conversation Series you will receive the invitation with login details before the webinars.